 Benkman, C. W. 1999.
 The selection mosaic and diversifying coevolution between crossbills and lodgepole pine.
 American Naturalist 154:S75-S91.

 We have also examined how ecological adaptation as a result of divergent selection has led to reproductive isolation.
 The South Hills Crossbill has diverged not only in bill size (they are larger than other crossbills in the region) but also in calls and song.
-We have found very high levels of reproductive isolation between the South Hills Crossbill and the two other Red Crossbill call types that breed in the South Hills.
+We have found extremely high levels of reproductive isolation between the South Hills Crossbill and the two other Red Crossbill call types that breed in the South Hills.
 Much of the premating reproductive isolation is the result of South Hills Crossbills depressing seed availability so that other crossbills with smaller (less efficient) bills are unable to persist and breed.
 In addition, South Hills Crossbills preferentially pair with other South Hills Crossbills.
-Because the South Hills Crossbills are so divergent from other crossbills and levels of reproductive isolation are so high, we have recently argued that they should be recognized as a new species.
+Because the South Hills Crossbills are so divergent from other crossbills and levels of reproductive isolation are so high, we recently argued that they should be recognized as a new species.
+We are now using high-throughput sequencing to characterize genetic variation among different taxa of crossbills, and we are further characterizing the levels of premating reproductive isolation among other call types.
 Below are some publications related to ecological speciation and mate choice in South Hills Crossbills (some can be downloaded from my "publications" page).

 Snowberg, L. K., and C. W. Benkman 2009.
 Mate choice based on a key ecological performance trait.
 Journal of Evolutionary Biology 22:762-769.